In the remainder of this chapter, the solution and postprocessing method just developed is used to investigate the floor and ceiling problems.

 There have been several previous investigations of vapour transport across gas-filled enclosures, as summarized in chapter 3.
 These studies have produced various formulae for the heat and mass transfer rates, but it is difficult to assess their domain of validity, given the large number of dimensionless governing parameters and the range of possible flow regimes, the principal divisions amongst which arise from the existence of turbulence, multiple cells and/or boundary layers.

-A demarcation of regimes for strongly convective flows driven either by heat ($N=0$) or mass ($N^{-1}=0$) transfer with vanishingly dilute vapours ($\varPhi =0$) according to the relative magnitudes of the Schmidt, Sc, and (reference) Prandtl, $\mbox{\textit{Pr}}_r$, numbers was made by Bejan (1985; §3.3.5).
-These results were verified by Béghein et al. (1992; §3.3.15), but only for values of Sc and $\mbox{\textit{Pr}}_r$ much larger or smaller than unity.
+A demarcation of regimes for strongly convective flows driven either by heat () or mass () transfer with vanishingly dilute vapours () according to the relative magnitudes of the Schmidt, Sc, and (reference) Prandtl, , numbers was made by Bejan (1985; §3.3.5).
+These results were verified by Béghein et al. (1992; §3.3.15), but only for values of Sc and much larger or smaller than unity.
 Unfortunately, for gas-vapour mixtures, the diffusivities of momentum, temperature and species are all of similar order of magnitude.
 Theoretically based formulae for the heat and mass transfer rates have been developed that are valid for Prandtl and Schmidt numbers near, but not necessarily equal to, unity (McBain 1997b; §3.3.16).
 These latter formulae are based on a scale analysis appropriate for boundary layer regimes, and so perform poorly for flows where diffusive effects penetrate across the width of the cavity.

-In chapter 4, an analytic solution of the system of governing equations was presented that is valid in the narrow cavity limit, $\mbox{$\mathcal A$},\,\mbox{$\mathcal S$}\rightarrow\infty$.
-This solution is analogous to that of Jones and Furry (1946); i.e. equations (4.35)-(4.38) with $c=0$; for the single fluid heat transfer problem (defined in §2.4).
+In chapter 4, an analytic solution of the system of governing equations was presented that is valid in the narrow cavity limit, .
+This solution is analogous to that of Jones and Furry (1946); i.e. equations (4.35)-(4.38) with ; for the single fluid heat transfer problem (defined in §2.4).
 Thus, this new solution can be taken to define a `conduction-diffusion regime' for the nonisothermal vapour transport problem, in the same way that Batchelor (1954) and Eckert and Carlson (1961) defined a conduction regime for the heat transfer problem, as that in which the one-dimensional profiles occur over at least some section of the height of the cavity.

 One of the present purposes is to demonstrate numerically that the conduction-diffusion regime can exist in a two-dimensional cavity of finite vertical aspect ratio.
-Previously the only evidence was the qualitative assertion of Jhaveri et al. (1981) for a case of isothermal mass transfer; $N=\infty,\,\mbox{\textit{Gr}}=0,\,\mbox{\textit{Gr}}(1+N)=1.6,\,\mbox{\textit{Sc}}=1,\,\varPhi =-0.4$ and $\mbox{$\mathcal A$}=4$; that the flow was essentially one-dimensional, except adjacent to the horizontal walls.
+Previously the only evidence was the qualitative assertion of Jhaveri et al. (1981) for a case of isothermal mass transfer; and ; that the flow was essentially one-dimensional, except adjacent to the horizontal walls.
 Demonstrating the existence of the regime also simultaneously validates the former analytic and present finite element solutions.

 A second desirable purpose would be to determine the range of the dimensionless parameters for which the regime exists, but this is difficult for two reasons.
-Firstly, the large number of governing parameters makes an exhaustive set of numerical experiments prohibitively expensive; there are seven parameters in the present model compared with three for the pure fluid problem: Gr, Pr and $\mathcal A$.
+Firstly, the large number of governing parameters makes an exhaustive set of numerical experiments prohibitively expensive; there are seven parameters in the present model compared with three for the pure fluid problem: Gr, Pr and .
 Secondly, there may be several mechanisms which can lead to the destruction of the regime.
 According to Daniels (1985), the pure fluid conduction regime can break down in three ways:

 The travelling wave instability, in the pure fluid case, occurs only for large Prandtl numbers so that it should not be relevant for gas-vapour mixtures.
 The minimum Prandtl number is given as 11.4 by Gershuni and Zhukhovitskii (1976, p.
 276), and 12.7 by Bergholz (1978).

 A proper consideration of the second mechanism would require reference to the unsteady equations (Cleary 1995a); the numerical model developed in §§5.1 - 5.3 treats only the stationary forms of the equations.
 Linear stability analysis of the pure fluid problem predicts the appearance multiple rolls if the Grashof number exceeds a critical value weakly dependent on the Prandtl number.
-It decreases from its zero Prandtl number limit of 7932 (Korpela, Gözüm & Baxi 1973) to 7349.516 at $\mbox{\textit{Pr}}=0.1$, then increases to 8093.723 at $\mbox{\textit{Pr}}=0.5$, decreases again to 7848.831 at $\mbox{\textit{Pr}}=2.3$ and slowly increases thereafter, the value at $\mbox{\textit{Pr}}=10$ being 7870.43 (Ruth 1979).
-The discrepancy between the theoretical value, 8038, at $\mbox{\textit{Pr}}=0.71$ (Korpela et al. 1973) and Hollands and Konicek's (1973) experimental value of 11 000 for air was ascribed by Lee and Korpela (1983) to the stabilizing effect of the slight positive vertical temperature gradient resulting from the finite vertical aspect ratio of the physical cavity.
-In the absence of knowledge of the effect of $\varPhi , N, \mbox{\textit{Pr}}_I$ or Sc on the critical Grashof number, the parameters for this study were chosen so that the combined Grashof number, $\mbox{\textit{Gr}}(1+N)$, was considerably less than 8000.
+It decreases from its zero Prandtl number limit of 7932 (Korpela, Gözüm & Baxi 1973) to 7349.516 at , then increases to 8093.723 at , decreases again to 7848.831 at and slowly increases thereafter, the value at being 7870.43 (Ruth 1979).
+The discrepancy between the theoretical value, 8038, at (Korpela et al. 1973) and Hollands and Konicek's (1973) experimental value of 11 000 for air was ascribed by Lee and Korpela (1983) to the stabilizing effect of the slight positive vertical temperature gradient resulting from the finite vertical aspect ratio of the physical cavity.
+In the absence of knowledge of the effect of or Sc on the critical Grashof number, the parameters for this study were chosen so that the combined Grashof number, , was considerably less than 8000.

 Even if consideration is restricted to the third mechanism, the problem has not yet been solved conclusively even for pure heat transfer.
 Some authors have asserted that the conduction regime exists below a certain fixed Rayleigh number, giving values between 1500 and 3000 (Vest & Arpaci 1969; Dixon & Probert 1975; Gebhart et al. 1988, p.
 730).
 The analyses of Batchelor (1954), Patterson and Imberger (1980), and Daniels (1985), on the other hand, suggest that the maximum Rayleigh number is proportional to the vertical aspect ratio.
-The boundary drawn on the Ra-$\mathcal A$ plane by Eckert and Carlson (1961), based on their experimental results, gives a one-third power dependence on $\mathcal A$.
+The boundary drawn on the Ra- plane by Eckert and Carlson (1961), based on their experimental results, gives a one-third power dependence on .
 Though intermediate, this conclusion must be treated with some caution, since the sparsity of the experimental data points allowed Dixon and Probert to draw, just as plausibly, their vertical line.